konsumer/emitonoff/README.md

 <script src="https://rawgit.com/konsumer/emitonoff/master/dist/emitonoff.min.js"></script>
 ```

-or alternately use one of the files in `dist`, locally.
+or alternately use one of the files in `dist/`, locally.

 ## browser support